 The Banquet Permit or Special Occasion License will be posted in plain view at the event the entire time alcohol is being consumed.

 When alcohol is being served at a social event, the sponsoring group will provide nonalcoholic beverages and food.

 Alcohol server training is available at http://liq.wa.gov/publications/licensing/mast-lists/MASTproviderlist.pdf.
 It is recommended that all events be staffed by one or more designated individuals who have completed alcohol server training.

-(2) Centers - Faculty and staff located at a CWU center will need to coordinate any request for use of facilities and abide by any requirement at the center for the serving of alcohol.
+(2) University Centers - Faculty and staff located at a CWU University Center must coordinate any request for use of facilities and abide by any requirement of the community college where the University Center is located.

 Any sponsoring organization that intends to serve alcoholic beverages on the CWU-Ellensburg campus must comply with all applicable Washington State liquor laws.
 Any personal or property damages that occur as a result of serving alcohol will be the responsibility of the event sponsor.
 Violations of this procedure or any applicable state law will result in sanctions and/or disciplinary action.
 For students, the Dean of Student Success will determine the appropriate sanction.
 Human Resources will work with the appropriate appointing authority when employees are involved.
 For external sponsoring organizations, the President’s Office will be notified.